 Some facilities take Medicaid and Veterans Affairs Benefits but pass on Medicare or private, long-term health insurance.

 What types of meals are cooked?
 Are there three healthy meals a day plus healthy snacks?
 Can you provide a menu?

 Your loved one doesn’t have to be a “foodie” or a food critic to enjoy their favorite meals.
 You’ll both want to peruse the menu to make sure your loved one will enjoy rather than get turned off by mealtime.

 Where does your community evacuate to when a hurricane, tropical storm or fire causes a mandated evacuation of the facility?

-foul weather, fire, or for some other unforeseen reason.
+This is critical to know in case there is an emergency evacuation due to foul weather, fire, or for some other unforeseen reason.

 Tour your top facilities

 Call today and schedule an in-person tour.
 The best way to get a feel for the community is to visit and tour the community in person.
 You’re going to want to know the community is bright, clean and odor-free.
 Are the residents happy and is the staff responsive to the resident's needs and requests?
 Does it look like a safe place to house your loved one?
 Do staff and residents interact in a meaningful way?
 Are the buildings and grounds well maintained?
 Is there a safe enclosed walking path for the residents to stay fit and not get lost?
 Compare amenities in available studios, apartments, suites or cottages and determine which ones best fit your loved one.

 Get a feel for each community